Worried about coastal erosion, flooding and sea level rise?

 The public comment period has been extended to August 16, 2010 by 5:00pm.

 A Negative Declaration has been published for the projects.
-Comments should be sent to Mike Schaller (San Mateo County Planning – 650-363-1823 – .(JavaScript must be enabled to view this email address)).
+Comments should be sent to Mike Schaller (San Mateo County Planning – 650-363-1823 – [email protected]).
 Information on the plans and the Negative Declaration document are available at the Fitzgerald Marine Reserve page of the San Mateo County Parks Web Site/.

 The Negative Declaration comments will be an agenda topic at next week’s MCC meeting [MCC].